oodx/boxy/docs/ref/THEME_SYSTEM.md

 ## Overview

-Transform boxy from a simple box drawing tool into a **rich semantic formatting system** with predefined themes, extended color palette, and advanced text styling. **Inherits complete theme architecture from jynx's proven XDG+ system.**
+Transform boxy from a simple box drawing tool into a **rich semantic formatting system** with predefined themes, extended color palette, advanced text styling, and intelligent color inheritance. **Inherits complete theme architecture from jynx's proven XDG+ system and enhances it with API-driven color propagation.**

 > **Note**: jynx now has COMPLETE theme specifications with XDG+ management, color templating, and 90+ semantic colors.
 Boxy should inherit this proven architecture.